Jump to content

 • May I submit a spontaneous application?

-The MSB does not accept spontaneous applications.
-However, you may register on MyPages and then apply when we announce for your field of expertise on our web site.
+MSB does not accept spontaneous applications.
+However, you may register on MyPages and then apply when we post vacancy announcement or roster openings for your field of expertise.

 • May just anyone apply?